silver-deguz/CVML-prep/deep-learning-questions.md

 - leaky ReLU: f(x)=max(0.01*x , x)

 ## Q: How does dropout work in training and inference?
 During training, dropout will drop a certain percentage of nodes (randomly) from activating and setting it to 0.
-This prevents nodes from co-adapting too much.
+This prevents nodes/features from co-adapting too much.
 In inference, the output is scaled appropiately to account for all nodes being activated.
 - training: H1 = np.maximum(0, np.dot(W1, X) + b1)
 - inference: H1 = np.maximum(0, np.dot(W1, X) + b1) * p